COLSON: Controllable Learning-Based Social Navigation via Diffusion-Based Reinforcement Learning: EXPERIMENTS

-Fig. \ref{fig:result_success_time2} shows a comparison of success rates as the number of pedestrians increases in the circle crossing scenario.
-The proposed method consistently outperformed the other approaches across all pedestrian densities.
-The performance gap with QVPO is small for five pedestrians but widens as the population increases.
-This trend is likely due to QVPO's reliance on weighted regression, which limits generalization to unseen scenarios.
+Fig. \ref{fig:result_success_time} shows a comparison of success rates with an increasing number of pedestrians in the circle crossing scenario under both visible and invisible settings.
+As shown in the figure, QSM-A consistently outperformed the other approaches under all conditions of the number of pedestrians.
+The performance gap with QVPO is small for five pedestrians but widens as the number of pedestrians increases.
+This trend may be attributed to QVPO's reliance on weighted regression, which limits generalization to unseen scenarios.
+Compared with other Gaussian policy-based methods, such as AWR, CAWR, QVWR, and AWAC, the proposed QSM-based approach demonstrates significantly superior performance.
+This indicates that the QSM-based method outperforms Gaussian policy-based approaches, maintaining high performance even when the number of pedestrians changes in the environment.